Introduction: Mutual Funds vs Index Funds

 - Fund your account with money and start automatic contributions.

 There is no answer that is better: mutual funds or index funds.
 It all depends on the style of your investment and “what investor” you are.
 If you prefer active management, start with mutual funds.
 If you just want to have money “working for you” without digging into the process, index funds will be for you.

-Whatever you choose, you will need a trustable platform for your investments.
+Whatever you choose, you will need a trustworthy investment platform for your savings.
 If you hesitate to find, we suggest trying Einvestment.
 We have years of experience in investment, and we create customized special plans for each individual according to their needs.